samsalisbury/psyringe/README.md

 ### How does it work?

 Each item you pass into `.Fill()` is analysed to see whether or not it is a [constructor].
 If it is a constructor, then the type of its first return value is registered as its [injection type].
-Otherwise the item is considered to be a _fully realised object,_ and its own type is used as its injection type.
-Your syringe knows how to inject objects of each registered injection type.
+Otherwise the item is considered to be a _value_ and its own type is used as its injection type.
+Your syringe knows how to inject values of each registered injection type.

 When you call `.Inject(&someStruct)`, each field in someStruct is populated with an item of the corresponding injection type from the syringe.
-For constructors, it will call that constructor exactly once to generate its object, if needed.
-For fully realised objects, it will simply inject that object when called to.
+For constructors, it will call that constructor exactly once to generate its value, if needed.
+For non-constructor values that were passed in to `Fill`, it will simply inject that value when called to.

 Each parameter in a constructor will need to also be available in the syringe, in order for that constructor to be successfully invoked.
 If not, `.Inject` will return an error.